Mary Frances Creighton: Murders and first trial

 Feeling that they could no longer make a home in Newark due to the suspicions and trials, the family relocated to Baldwin, Long Island.
 There John Creighton made the acquaintance of a neighbour named Everett Appelgate, (Note: Commonly misspelled as "Applegate" in media reports.) a fellow member of the local American Legion association.
 The two men became friends, and upon hearing that Appelgate and his wife Ada were currently living with Ada's father, John Creighton proposed that the Appelgates move in with his family.
 This would also help supplement the Creightons' income through rent paid by the Appelgates.
 The Creightons' daughter, Ruth, and the Appelgates' daughter, Agnes, had become friends, so this seemed to be an ideal situation.

 Through later investigation and witness accounts of Ruth Creighton and others, it was revealed that Everett Appelgate had been grooming Ruth.
 Appelgate had also, according to Creighton, been having a sexual relationship with her.
 Creighton's defense lawyer would later claim that she had been "a woman led wrong by the power of an evil man."

-In September 1935, Ada Appelgate became sick and was taken to the local hospital where she was examined and sent home.
+In September 1935, Ada Appelgate became sick and was taken to the hospital where she was examined and sent home.
 Several days later, Ada died at home of unknown causes.
 It was suspected that it could have been pneumonia or some other natural cause.

 Not long after Ada Appelgate's death, an anonymous source sent the police a letter and a package of newspaper clippings dating back to 1923 and Creighton's trial that implicated her in other suspicious deaths, urging them to investigate the death of Ada Appelgate.
 Nassau County's District Attorney's office began an investigation and autopsy was performed on Ada Appelgate and traces of arsenic were found.
 This was enough to arrest Creighton.
 Creighton claimed to have poisoned Ada Appelgate so that her fifteen-year-old daughter, Ruth, whom she had been pimping out to Everett Appelgate, could legally marry Everett.
+In her confession, Creighton initially said Everett was involved, then said he was not involved, before returning to her original statement.
+Everett himself maintained his innocence.
+Creighton also confessed to the murder of her brother in 1923.

-Sentence
+Trial

-Both Creighton and Appelgate were found guilty of first degree murder.
+Creighton and Appelgate were both convicted of first degree murder.
 Mrs. Creighton appeared "chalky-white” said the New York Post, "but the plump, brown-gowned Borgia gave no outward signs of dismay."
 On January 29, both defendants returned to Nassau County court to hear the formal verdict.
 Judge Cortland A. Johnson sentenced them to execution through the electric chair during the week of March 9, just five weeks away.